Hardly anything influences a purchase decision as much as the opinions and evaluations of other customers.

 The Net Promoter System promotes customer focus

-I think we all agree on one thing: Customer experience plays a key role in successfully differentiating a company in the market.
+I think we all agree on one thing: customer experience plays a key role in successfully differentiating a company in the market.
 If you want to become a master of the customer experience, you have to understand your customers and align the company with them.
-This requires the ability to listen and look well; but also the will to change things and a consistent measurement of success.
-In a manner of speaking, continuous change management and employee coaching is required.
+This requires the ability to listen and look well; but also the will to change things and consistent measurement of success.
+In a manner of speaking, continuous change management and employee coaching are required.
 But where is the best place to start…?

 Let’s start with the goal in mind: the image of an ‘ideal world’.
 How would this world have to function so that we would always be at the forefront of customer satisfaction?

 … you could read your customers’ feedback at any time?

 … you would receive a monthly report with the comments and evaluations of your customers?

 … you would receive a notification e-mail whenever a customer-rated your company negatively?

 … you could contact this customer personally if necessary to discuss the matter?